salesforcecli/plugin-packaging/messages/package_convert.md

 # flags.seed-metadata.description

-The directory containing metadata that will be deployed on the build org prior to attempting conversion.
+The directory containing metadata that will be deployed on the build org prior to attempting package conversion.

 # flags.patch-version.summary

-Specific released patch version to convert
+Specific released patch version to be converted.

 # flags.patch-version.description

-Specify a released patch version as major.minor.patch.build to convert to second generation package version
+Specify a released patch version as major.minor.patch to convert to a second-generation managed package version.